The Oil Inversion Method for Hair Shine, Softness and Shimmer

 Which oils to use

 The castor oil added a lot of weight to my hair, and it didn't make my hair feel buoyant and bouncy like you could run your fingers through it, nor did it feel like a Pantene Pro-V commercial, which is what I really wanted.
-I won't be using it again, primarily because I got better results with a few of the other oils mentioned below, and I had to work less to make it happen.
+The benefit of using castor oil, if you can get over the weight of it, would be all the studies that show how much it does improve hair growth, scientifically.

 The olive oil was just meh, I didn't notice much of a difference either way after using it, and it reminded me of cooking vegetables, so I didn't like that aspect of it.
 That using it reminded me of cooking.
 It was kind of like using sesame oil for your beauty routine . . . too much stir-fy.
 With the olive oil, I really didn't notice a huge change in my hair's texture after washing it out.

 The coconut oil was easy to put in and wash out, and it made my hair feel silky, shiny, and smooth, even in the morning after.
 It felt like I'd taken a straightening iron to it and added the shine oil spray they sell you at stores to keep the fly aways down.
 Except I hadn't done any of that, with the coconut oil my hair just looked like that naturally when I woke up - in other words, I just woke up like that.

 Now compared to the hemp, the hemp oil added the most softness and bounce to my hair.
 It made my hair commercial hair - I felt like I was walking down 5th avenue with the way it bounced as I walked - weightless.
 It had that commercial feel and it felt like that for the whole week after using it.

 Less shine and smooth than the coconut oil, but more softness and buoyancy with the hemp.